waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Immediate Action is Non-Negotiable:** I failed to fix my `battle_strategist_agent` and a misplaced map marker immediately, which is a critical process violation.
 Deferring maintenance tasks is unacceptable and must be corrected.
 All tool, agent, and documentation tasks MUST be performed the moment they are identified.
 - **Challenge Map Layout Assumptions:** My belief that the Seafoam Islands was a single, connected dungeon was a form of confirmation bias.
 I must be more willing to consider that large dungeons may be split into separate, non-contiguous areas, and I should actively try to disprove my own assumptions about map layouts.
 - **Mandatory Agent Usage:** I received a critique for failing to use my `battle_strategist_agent` during recent wild encounters, leading to inefficient, error-prone manual control.
 This is a direct violation of my own documented principles.
 I must *always* defer to my specialized agents for tasks they are designed for.
 Manual intervention in such cases is a critical process failure.

+## VII.
+New Hypotheses & Development

+### A. Untested Assumptions
+- **Ground vs. Poison:** I am assuming Ground-type moves are super-effective against Poison-types based on standard Pokémon knowledge.
+This is not confirmed in this ROM hack.
+  - **Test Plan:** The next time CRAG faces a pure Poison-type, I will use EARTHQUAKE and observe the battle text for effectiveness.

+### B. Future Development Ideas
+- **Puzzle Strategist Agent:** An agent that can analyze map layouts with complex switch or teleporter puzzles and devise a high-level plan to solve them.
+This would be useful for places like the Pokémon Mansion or Saffron Gym.